jumzzz/transcribe_samples/batch_process/README.md

-# Stream Processing with AWS Transcribe
+# Batch Processing with AWS Transcribe

 **Note:**
 - The SSE-KMS Keys generated here are from a simulator environment.
 This is in no way an SSE-KMS Keys for an actual AWS Resources that runs live